rebelsky/sams-assorted-musings-reflections/eng207-1b-annotated.md

 think it's appropriate to quote publicly what Kington said to me.
 (Damn you, Ralph.)
-(That's not what Kington said; that's what I'm thinking as I realize that I have to apply some of the ethics of nonfiction that Ralph is trying to shove into my head.)
+(That's not what Kington said; that's what I'm thinking as I realize that I have to apply some of the ethics of nonfiction that Ralph is trying to drill into my head.)
 When I returned later in the day, Security chased me away.

 [30] More precisely, I moved to another office, at least for this